-LEWISVILLE, Texas — The Lewisville Police Department announced Friday that an internal investigation found 13 officers violated protocols during an investigation into alleged prostitution at local massage parlors, and three police employees were fired.
+LEWISVILLE, Texas — The Lewisville Police Department announced Friday that an internal investigation found 13 officers violated protocols during an investigation into alleged prostitution at local massage businesses, and three police employees were fired.

 The alleged incidents occurred between October 2022 and June 2024, according to the department.
 The investigation found "inappropriate touching between members of the Lewisville Police Department" and suspects in the prostitution investigation.